Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 - Transaction fees are relatively standard

-While Fattmerchant is a great choice for budget-conscious business owners, it’s also a great option for subscription-based businesses.
-If you’re selling monthly coaching packages, agency services, or counseling, you’ll benefit from Fattmerchant’s structure.
+While Stax is a great choice for budget-conscious business owners, it’s also a great option for subscription-based businesses.
+If you’re selling monthly coaching packages, agency services, or counseling, you’ll benefit from Stax’s structure.

 The processor accepts all major cards, including ACH, invoicing, Text2Pay, and more.
 Same day funding is available, and you get a free iOS and Android POS app and Bluetooth card readers that you can use on the go.